The mission that never was

 ‘Tanks!’
 DeWitt said as he braked hard.
 Sergeant Van Nihn swore as he slid off the rear seats he had been resting on when the vehicle came to an abrupt halt.

-Beyond the first tank, there were two more tanks parked at 100 metres intervals.
+Beyond the first tank, there were two other tanks parked at 100 metres intervals.
 Dozens of soldiers were huddling behind and around each of them.
 An M-113 armoured personnel carrier belched diesel fumes as it left the road, turning directly towards the fields.
 It then slowly moved down the shallow embankment and entered the dried out rice paddy.
 DeWitt put the Land Rover into reverse, screeching back over the bridge he had just crossed.

-All doors on the four-wheel drive vehicle flew open as it came to a skidding halt again just in front of the last house.
+All doors on the four-wheel drive vehicle flew open as it came to a skidding halt just in front of the last house.
 The four men scrambled out of the vehicle, grabbing helmets and weapons.
 They all struggled inelegantly into their webbing and belts, which contained ammunition pouches and canteens.
 Then they quickly slipped into their protective flak jackets.
 Forsberg, ever alert, knelt down beside the vehicle.
 He turned his M-14 rifle towards the row of houses, covering the rear and keeping a watchful eye on any space between them that could easily hide a surprise.

 ‘OK let’s go have a look,’ DeWitt said.
 ‘We’ll cross the bridge in pairs either side.’